-This the second part of an comprehensive essay of the Rawlsian view of corporate social responsibility (CSR thereafter) (Ralws, 1971) understood as an extended model of corporate governance and objective function, based on the extension of fiduciary duties owed to the sole owner of the firm to all the company stakeholder (for this definition see part I, Sacconi, 2010a) infra).
+This is the second part of an comprehensive essay on the Rawlsian view of corporate social responsibility (CSR thereafter) understood as an extended model of corporate governance and objective function, based on the extension of fiduciary duties owed to the sole owner of the firm to all the company stakeholder (for this definition see part I, Sacconi, 2010a) infra).
 As in the first part, CSR is also understood as a self sustaining institution - i.e. as a self sustaining system of descriptive and normative beliefs consistent with the equilibrium behaviors performed repeatedly by agents in the domain of action of corporate governance (firms and their stakeholders).
 But equilibria are multiple in the game representing the strategic interaction among the firm and its stakeholders - modeled as a repeated trust game or some similar 'social dilemma game' (Ostrom, 1990).
 Thus asserting that CSR satisfies the Nash equilibrium condition as an institution is not enough.
 There is also an equilibrium selection problem.
 This the place where the Rawlsian social contract (Ralws, 1971, 1993) enters again the picture by performing its main role as normative equilibrium selection device from the ex ante perspective: that is, the ex ante impartial selection of a unique equilibrium amongst the many possible in the repeated trust game involving the firms and its stakeholders.
 Note that this was its second role previously suggested (see sec.
-5 part I, and left to this part where it is treated at length), as distinguished from the role of shaping the players' expectations so that in the ex pot perspective they are able to predict the agreed solution as the result of a cognitive process of beliefs convergence to the equilibrium, which is focused on in part III, (see Sacconi, 2010c).
+5 part I, and left to this part where it is treated at length), as distinguished from the role of shaping the players' expectations so that in the ex pot perspective they are able to predict the agreed solution as the result of a cognitive process of beliefs convergence to the equilibrium, which is focused on in part III, (see Sacconi, 2010c and Sacconi 2008).

-&lt;sup>1 to appear in Corporate Social Responsibility and Corporate Governance: The Contribution of Economic Theory and Related Disciplines, edited by Lorenzo Sacconi, Margaret Blair, Edward Freeman, Alessandro Vercelli, IEA series, Palgrave London (in print)
+1 to appear in Corporate Social Responsibility and Corporate Governance: The Contribution of Economic Theory and Related Disciplines, edited by Lorenzo Sacconi, Margaret Blair, Edward Freeman, Alessandro Vercelli, IEA series, Palgrave Macmillan, Basingstoke (in print)

-To this end I shall discuss at length the rehabilitation of the Rawlsian maximin principle provided by Ken Binmore's game theoretical reformulation of the social contract (sec.
-2).
-Since its first statement, looking at the social contract through the game theory lens has changed many received views on the subject (Binmore, 1987; Binmore, 1994; Bimore, 1998; Binmore, 2005).
-Contrary to the belief that Rawls'view was utopian, it is shown that the maximin principle provides the best account of the social contract under the assumption that in a 'state of nature' any agreement on principles for institutions must be self-sustainable.
+To this end (in section 2) I shall discuss at length the rehabilitation of the Rawlsian maximin principle provided by Ken Binmore's game theoretical reformulation of the social contract.
+(Binmore, 1984, 1989, 1991, 1994, 1998, 2005).
+Contrary to the belief that Rawls' view was utopian, it is shown that the maximin principle provides the best account of the social contract under the assumption that in a 'state of nature' any agreement on principles for institutions must be self-sustainable.
 In other words, to be self-sustainable and incentive-compatible, the agreement must be egalitarian, or in the best interest of the worst-off player.